PolarExpress/marketplace-fullstack/README.md

 This will not remove the folder itself; this is impossible due to the fact that it appears as a mounted device to the container system.

+This also means `npm install` needs to be run again after a docker volume/system prune.

 ### Accessing the database from the host system

 The PostgreSQL database is autostarted by the dev container.
 To access the database from the host, add the following to `.devcontainer/devcontainer.json`: